ranoke/ScriptEverything/README.md

 # ScriptEvertything
 Tools for game scripting

-from resources move *ScriptEveryting* folder to C:/ or configure everyting on ur own Now magic goes into main function in lua
+from resources move *ScriptEveryting* folder to C:/ or configure everyting on ur own.
+Now magic goes into main function in lua